pyodide/pyodide/docs/development/out-of-tree.md

 ## Testing packages against Pyodide

 Pyodide provides an experimental command line runner for testing packages against Pyodide.
+Using it requires nodejs version 14 or newer.

 The way it works is simple: you can create a virtual environment with:

 ```sh
 pyodide venv .venv-pyodide